An Explicit Solution to Black-Scholes Implied Volatility: Introduction

 The Black--Scholes formula is explicit from volatility to option price.
-Market practice, however, usually needs the reverse map, from an observed option price to the implied volatility that reproduces it.
+Market practice, however, needs the reverse map, from an observed option price to the implied volatility that reproduces it.
 Since \cite{BlackScholes1973}, implied volatility has become the standard convention for quoting and comparing option prices across strikes, maturities, assets, and dates.
-It is used, for example, throughout derivatives markets, empirical asset pricing, volatility forecasting, risk management, volatility-surface modelling, option-return studies, and tests of volatility risk premia.
-A formula for implied volatility therefore concerns one of the standard coordinates in which option markets are measured.
-Despite this importance, implied volatility is usually obtained by numerically inverting the Black--Scholes pricing formula.
-Given an option price, one searches for the volatility $\sigma$ for which the Black--Scholes price matches the observed price.
-The literature has therefore developed explicit approximations and asymptotic formulas such as \cite{Li2008}, analytical upper and lower bounds \citep{Tehranchi2016}, highly efficient iterative algorithms with \cite{Jackel2015,Jackel2024} as a state-of-the-art benchmark, and exact but implicit representations through infinite series \citep{CuiKirkbyNguyenTaylor2021}. \cite{Gerhold2012} showed that implied volatility is not $D$-finite, ruling out a broad class of usual closed-form representations.
-The representation derived below is explicit in a different sense.
-It does not express implied volatility through elementary or $D$-finite functions, but reduces the Black--Scholes inversion exactly to the evaluation of a specified inverse Gaussian quantile.
+It is used throughout derivatives markets, empirical asset pricing, volatility forecasting, risk management, option-return studies, tests of volatility risk premia, and quantification of forward-looking investor expectations.
+Implied volatility $\sigma$ is therefore not simply a model parameter but the standard coordinate in which option markets are measured, traded and managed.
+Yet the step from price to implied volatility has remained an analytical black box.
+For a normalized call price $c=C/D/F$, with $D$ the risk-free discount, $F$ the forward, and moneyness $k=\log K/F$ at strike $K$, the general form is